digego/extempore/docs/philosophy.rst

 phase of software development, with the program being frozen (possibly compiled) upon completion and then left to run unmolested.
-In Extempore, on the other hand, this interactive development style is supported (and encouraged) through the whole software lifecycle—up to and including the deployment and running of the 'final' code.
+In Extempore, on the other hand, this interactive development style is supported (and encouraged) through the whole software lifecycle---up to and including the deployment and running of the 'final' code.
 An Extempore codebase is not necessarily a static artefact: the behaviour of the system is determined by the development of the code over the whole time the system is